Factors of 1000

 What are the Factors of 1000?

-There are 16 factors of 1000.
-The factors of 1000 are 1, 2, 4, 5, 8, 10, 20, 25, 40, 50, 100, 125, 200, 250, 500 and 1000.
-Factors can be negative.
-The negative factors are -1, -2, -4, -5, -8, -10, -20, -25, -40, -50, -100, -125, -200, -250, -500 and -1000.
-All of these numbers divides 1000 completely.
-1000 is a composite number because it has other factors besides 1 and 1000.
+The factors of 1000 are the numbers that can divide it exactly with no remainder left behind.
+Those numbers are 1, 2, 4, 5, 8, 10, 20, 25, 40, 50, 100, 125, 200, 250, 500 and 1000.
+Their negative counterparts are -1, -2, -4, -5, -8, -10, -20, -25, -40, -50, -100, -125, -200, -250, -500 and -1000.
+Each factor contributes to the mathematical makeup of 1000.
+Knowing factors helps you understand multiplication, division, and number properties.
+1000 is a composite number because it can be expressed as a product of smaller integers.

 Factors of 1000: 1, 2, 4, 5, 8, 10, 20, 25, 40, 50, 100, 125, 200, 250, 500 and 1000